 Everman, Texas is 6 miles S of Fort Worth, Texas.
-It is located in Tarrant county and has a population of 5,836.
+It is located in Tarrant county.

 The Kiowa-Apache and Wichita tribes lived in this region till the Anglo-Americans arrived in the 1850s.
 The International-Great Northern Railroad Company built railroads through the region in 1904.
 The area was named after John W. Everman, a railroad engineer.
 A post office was established in 1905.
 The proximity of Baron Field fueled the local economy.
 The region's population increased when the construction of the Dallas-Fort Worth International Airport began in the 1950s.
 A council-manager structure of city government was adopted in 1986.

 - Kimbell Art Museum

 - Fort Worth Botanical Garden